 Sunday Night Football: How to watch the Dallas Cowboys vs. New York Giants tonight on NBC

+Monday Night Football: How to watch the Buffalo Bills vs. New York Jets game tonight

 Fall and football are finally here.
 The 2023 NFL football season opened September 7 with a match between the Detroit Lions and last year's Super Bowl champions, the Kansas City Chiefs.
-Up next, it's time for the return of Sunday Night Football with a game between the Dallas cowboys and the New York Giants.
-The Sunday Night Football opener will air on NBC starting at 8:20 p.m.
+Up next, it's time for the return of Monday Night Football with a game between the Buffalo Bills and the New York Jets.
+The Monday Night Football opener will air on ABC and ESPN starting at 8:20 p.m.
 ET.
 Ready to watch some football?
-Here’s how to watch the first Sunday Night Football game of the season: Cowboys vs. Giants, plus our recommendations for the best ways to watch every NFL game this year, from now until Super Bowl LVIII.
+Here’s how to watch the first Monday Night Football game of the season: Bills vs. Jets, plus our recommendations for the best ways to watch every NFL game this year, from now until Super Bowl LVIII.

 - Stream NFL on mobile: Get live local and primetime regular season games